ian-musamali/Line-Following-Robot/README.md

 # Fire Truck Robot

-Autonomous fire-fighting robot that follows a line, detects light (simulated fire), and activates a water pump with a sweeping servo to extinguish it.
+This is a line-following, fire-fighting robot that follows a line, detects light (simulated fire), and activates a water pump with a sweeping servo to extinguish it.

-## Features

-- Line following with two downward-facing IR sensors (left/right)
-- Light detection with a forward-facing IR sensor
-- Water spraying using a pump and sweeping servo when light is detected
-- Motor control via L298N H-Bridge (PWM speed adjustable)

 ## Pin Configuration